michael-steinert/RustCalculatorImageCombiner/README.md

 - The Compiler will generate at Compile Time the concrete Implementation of a Generic Method for each used Primitive Type

+### Traits

+- Traits are like Interfaces in other Programming Languages
+- Traits allow to define a Set of Methods that are shared between difference Types

 # Cargo Commands

 | Command                                                         | Description                                       |